Imagine you’re designing a vehicle.

 That’s a solid way to define them.
-User personas are primarily written documents, designed to really understand and concisely communicate need-to-know information about the users of the digital product we’re building to designers, developers, comms, and other project stakeholders.
+User personas are primarily written documents, designed to concisely communicate need-to-know information about the users of the digital product we’re building to designers, developers, comms, and other project stakeholders.
 The idea is that we can drill down to the key traits and goals that matter most to our core group of users and personify them within this document.
 Then we can use the personas to guide decision-making throughout the project in a user-centered fashion.

 That last point is an important principle that shouldn’t be missed.
 There’s no point in making user personas if everyone isn’t in alignment with user-centered design as the project methodology.
 There needs to be true buy-in to the idea that we’re designing the optimal solution for our users – not for our own personal preferences.
 That’s how we avoid designing a teeny hatchback for a grizzled farmhand.

 It’s cool that we understand what personas are and why we’d want to use them.
-It’s also neat to have a handy template that aids in the process of creating them.
+It’s also neat to have a handy template (download below) that aids in the process of creating them.
 But the single most important part of the user persona process is getting effective and accurate information to actually put in them.

 There are numerous methods for getting this information, and deeply held opinions on which methods are proper and which are worthless (after all, this IS the internet we’re talking about).
 That said, at the end of the day we’re often bound by what’s feasible – time, resources, and budget.
 All that fun stuff.
 So let’s explore a few methods of user research of varying effort / cost / effectiveness.
 Note that we’re just discussing attitudinal research for now; behavioural research for usability studies is another topic for another day.